-The National Security Institute is excited to host Admiral James Stavridis and Elliot Ackerman for the next segment of our NSI 2020: China’s Rise series Is Conflict with China Inevitable?
+The National Security Institute was excited to host Admiral James Stavridis and Elliot Ackerman for the next segment of our NSI 2020: China’s Rise series: Is Conflict with China Inevitable?

 As tensions between Washington and Beijing continue to rise, geopolitical competition remains the focal point of U.S. foreign and defense policy.
-Join us for a timely conversation with Admiral James Stavridis and Elliot Ackerman, authors of 2034: A Novel About the Next World War, as they discuss with NSI Advisory Board member, Carmen Medina the political, economic, and military ramifications of the future conflict.
+Thanks for joining us for a timely conversation with Admiral James Stavridis and Elliot Ackerman, authors of 2034: A Novel About the Next World War, as they discussed with NSI Advisory Board member, Carmen Medina the political, economic, and military ramifications of the future conflict.

 Listen to this event on NSI Live: